Atharsh2910/Intelli-Credit/README.md

 ---

 ## Project Solution Overview
-**Intelli-Credit** is a cutting-edge AI platform designed to replace fragmented, manual, and subjective credit appraisal processes with an autonomous, high-precision decisioning engine.
+**Intelli-Credit** is an AI powered platform designed to replace fragmented, manual, and subjective credit appraisal processes with an autonomous, high-precision decisioning engine.
 It acts as a **virtual credit committee**, simulating human expert reasoning to provide structured, explainable, and institution-grade credit recommendations for SME and corporate borrowers.

 By integrating multi-agent orchestration with advanced machine learning, the solution eliminates data silos, reduces appraisal turnaround time from weeks to minutes, and provides a "Source of Truth" for credit decisions.